William Pole-Tylney-Long-Wellesley, 4th Earl of Mornington: Early life

 He was born William Wesley-Pole on 22 June 1788 in London and baptised at St George's, Hanover Square, on 19 July.
 His family, quite broadly defined, changed their surname to the more archaic 'Wellesley' in the early 1790s.

 His first marriage was on 14 March 1812 to Catherine Tylney-Long, known in fashionable London society as "The Wiltshire Heiress", and believed to be the richest commoner in England.
-Two months before the ceremony William Wellesley-Pole assumed the additional surnames of Tylney-Long, changing his name by Royal Licence.
+Two months before the ceremony, Wellesley-Pole assumed the additional surnames of Tylney-Long, changing his name by royal licence.

-During this period William enjoyed a political career, first as a Tory Member of Parliament for the pocket borough of St Ives from 1812 until 1818, and then for Wiltshire, where his wife's family was influential.
+During this period he enjoyed a political career, first as a Tory Member of Parliament for the pocket borough of St Ives from 1812 until 1818, and then for Wiltshire, where his wife's family was influential.
 However, he was principally known for his dissipation and extravagance.
 On one occasion in 1814, Long-Wellesley held a grand fête in Wanstead House and its gardens to celebrate his uncle the Duke of Wellington's victory over Napoleon, attended by the Prince Regent, a number of other members of the royal family, and over a thousand dignitaries.

 He was a friend of the Irish poet Thomas Moore and of Lord Byron.
 On 8 August 1822, as his debts began to mount, he was appointed a Gentleman Usher to King George IV, an appointment which rendered him immune to arrest for debt, but he was soon to leave England entirely.